mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 and it will be all yours!

 **Gaining and Losing Charisma**
-A Vargr’s CHA can change many times during the course of an adventure, as long as they are responsible for the success or failure of any given task; if a Traveller is using their initiative and making choices, the outcome of those decisions can raise or lower their CHA.
+A Vargr's CHA can change many times during the course of an adventure, as long as they are responsible for the success or failure of any given task; if a Traveller is using their initiative and making choices, the outcome of those decisions can raise or lower their CHA.